Records and Grading

 The Graduate School does not confer graduation honors on graduate students although some graduate programs recognize meritorious graduate students.

-To be eligible for cum laude or magna cum laude status upon graduation, the student must have earned at least 90 credits from Western Washington University, at least 65 of which must be for courses completed under the A-F grading system while in junior or senior standing.
+To be eligible for cum laude or magna cum laude status upon graduation, the student must have earned at least 65 graded credits (under the A-F grading system) while in junior or senior standing.
 Only students who earn a first bachelor’s degree are eligible for graduation honors.

 Within each division which awards cum laude or magna cum laude status upon graduation, the determining factor in granting such distinction shall be based on the honors grade average.
 The honors grade average is computed using only the grades earned at Western Washington University after the quarter in which the student attains junior standing, but excluding grades in courses subsequently repeated and excluding all grades earned prior to approval of a “fresh start” grading average.